livramatheus/planetgame_front/README.md

 </p>

 <p>
-    Another crucial mechanism that I adopted for the first time on this project was having <b>three separate environments</b>: development, <a href="https://test-planetgame.netlify.app/">test</a> and <a href="https://planetgame.netlify.app/">production</a>.
+    Another crucial mechanism that I adopted for the first time on this project was having <b>three separate environments</b>: development, test and production.
 This was easily achivable by pushing code to distinct git branches and turning on auto deploy on Netlify and Heroku.
 </p>

 <p>